Updated February 2022

-- Do we currently understand at a data level, who received, when and actioned the requests and the reason/intent for these communications?
+- Do we understand at a data level who received, actioned (and when) the requests and reasons for these communications?

-- Do we currently truly understand what our customers are asking of us?
+- Do we truly understand what our customers are asking of us?

 - Do we have a current understanding of all those undocumented processes that happen via emails across the organization currently?

-It's highly likely that your answers “no” to at least 3 out of 5 of the above, and so extremely probable that Communications Mining will add value to your organization.
-This will be the case whether it's through creating new customer insight, process awareness and improvement opportunity and of course areas of interest from an automation perspective.
+It's very likely that you answered 'no' to at least 3 of the above questions, so it's extremely likely Communications Mining will add value to your organization.
+This will be the case whether it's through creating new customer insights, process awareness and improvement opportunities through automation discovery.

 Who is responsible for Communications Mining?

-One of the challenges with Communications Mining to date has been internal ownership of the capability.
-Should it sit in Customer Experience, Data & Analytics, Marketing, Automation, Process Improvement, Operations or some other department in the Enterprise.
+One of the challenges of Communications Mining has been the question of internal ownership.
+Should it sit in Customer Experience, Data & Analytics, Marketing, Automation, Process Improvement, Operations or some other department in the enterprise?

 The Outcomes and Business Value of Communications Mining

 So what should you expect to achieve through Communications Mining?
-It’s always difficult to put a value on knowledge however there are a number of indicators and metrics that are being used by the earlier adopters to showcase the value the technology is bringing.
+There are a number of indicators and metrics being used by its users to showcase the value of Communications Mining:

 The Future of Communications Mining

-Communications Mining is going to be so important to the data driven enterprise.
-Understanding what is happening, outside, as well as inside your processes through this technology which will create both new insights and alternative gateway to process transformation.
+Communications Mining is going to be very important to the data-driven enterprise.
+Understanding what is happening, outside as well as inside your business processes, will create new invaluable insight and create another gateway to process transformation.
 Communications Mining enables change and process improvement to begin where it should - with customers and employees, through the conversations they have.